VAEX-BENCH/VAEX-Bench-Code/README.md

 sh video_infer.sh
 ```

-The scripts save model responses for each video-question pair.
-The saved outputs are used to compute extractive and abstractive task accuracies for reproducing Table 2.

 ### Outputs

 The inference results are saved in the output directory specified in each script.
 Each output file contains the model answer for each video-question pair, along with the corresponding task type and reasoning regime (`extractive` or `abstractive`).
 These outputs can be used to compute the task-wise and average accuracies reported in the main results table.